Psychology 001 - General Psychology » Fall 2020 » Module 4 Exam

 A partial reinforcement schedule that reinforces a response that occurs after a specified time has elapsed is a ________ schedule.

-A. variable-ratio
+A. fixed-ratio

 B. variable-interval